The Revenue Blog /

 With historical data, it is important to consider salesperson tenure (more experienced sellers), rep headcount, activity levels, and external market factors.

 The final level, which has only just recently become available is the addition of AI for sales interaction analysis.
-Platforms like BoostUp now have an AI that is capable of not only analyzing the interactions but the conversations that happened within them.
+RO&I platforms like BoostUp now have an AI that is capable of not only analyzing the interactions but also the conversations that happened within them.

 Evidence-based forecasting is becoming more popular as the sales forecast itself becomes increasingly important throughout every organization.